-If there is no controller when the UISP Cloud Access Portal is opened and there is no record of any UISP instance, do not worry.
+If there is no active instance present when the UISP Cloud Access Portal is opened and there is no record of any UISP instance, do not worry.
 We keep data backups for at least a month.
-Please use the Ubiquiti support request form, provide the hostname of the instance, and the Ubiquiti community username and we will recover the instance to the state before it shut down.
+Please use the Ubiquiti support request form, provide the hostname of the instance, and we will recover the instance to the state before it was suspended.

-The Controller is Stuck in a Restarting Loop
+The Application is Stuck in a Restarting Loop